 A compound authorization mixes an authorization for the use and disclosure of health information with another health services document - typically related to consent to receive treatment or assign payment of benefits to the provider.
 HIPAA prohibits compound authorizations.
-The patient or patient's representative authorization for the use and disclosure of health information must be voluntary.

 On the other hand, a HIPAA covered entity can combine (or consolidate) authorizations for the use and disclosure of health information for multiple purposes or to multiple entities into a single form.
 The key to a combined authorization is that the authorization focuses on uses and disclosures of health information and does not include any other legal permissions.
 This allows the patient (or patient's representative) to sign one authorization form for all disclosures of health information from a specific provider.
 Other items to keep in mind when consolidating the authorization for use and disclosure of health information: